Diplomatic missions

 Central African Republic (CAR)

-The Republic of Bulgaria does not have a functioning embassy in the capital of CAR Bangui.
-Bulgarian citizens residing in the CAR for a short or long period of time may apply for consular services at the Embassy of the Republic of Bulgaria in Abuja, Federal Republic of Nigeria.
+The Republic of Bulgaria does not have a functioning embassy in Bangui, the capital CAR.
+Bulgarian citizens residing in CAR on a short or long-term basis may address consular matters to the Embassy of the Republic of Bulgaria in Abuja, Federal Republic of Nigeria.

 Embassy of the Republic of Bulgaria in Abuja, Nigeria